kbase/narrative/docs/design/public_data_tab.md

-# PubliC Data Tab
+# Public Data Tab

-The Narrative "Data Slideout" supports a a "Public" tab for browsing, searching, and ultimately copying data objects contained within special "reference data" workspace.
+The Narrative "Data Slideout" supports a a "Public" tab for browsing, searching, and ultimately copying data objects contained within special "reference data" workspaces.

 Although all public data sources (at present) are hosted within specific workspaces, the public data browse and search tool may use the KBase Search Engine to access the data.
 At present only the NCBI RefSeq genomes are accessed through the search service; all others are accessed through direct workspace calls.